genoni-studio/nextjs-tailwind-4/README.md

 + <div class="p-x-sm">box</div>
 ```

 **Note:** this approach works for "themeable" categories, that is, groups of classes that could change from project to project.
 This includes color, font sizes, spacing, etc. Tailwind's documentation has a [list of themeable categories](https://tailwindcss.com/docs/theme#theme-variable-namespaces).
-Utility categories like `flex` cannot be disabled using the `@theme` approach.
+Utility categories like `flex` cannot be disabled or remapped using the `@theme` approach.

 ### Custom classes